 Below, each pick includes how it shines, where it’s weaker, and the “if you care more about ___, try ___ instead” nudge.

-Prelaunch AI Interviewer is an always-on AI interviewer that runs real customer conversations through video, voice or WhatsApp chat, then delivers overnight, evidence-backed insights, the kind of work that usually needs a big research team and budget.
-It’s trained on 650k+ customer interactions, supports 30+ languages, and can scale to 100× more interviews/month.
+Frank is an always-on AI customer interviewer that conducts deep, science-driven conversations with your real customers and delivers structured insights overnight — the kind of work that usually needs a big research team and six-figure budget.
+Trained on 650k+ customer interactions, Frank supports 30+ languages and can run 100+ interviews simultaneously.

 Pros

-- Recordings, transcripts, and logs to speed stakeholder trust and sign-off.
+- Recordings, transcripts, and logs to build stakeholder trust and speed sign-off

-- Five-minute guided setup so PM, Marketing, and CX can run it without a research team.
+- Five-minute guided setup so PMs, Marketing, and CX can run it without a research team

-- Support for 30+ languages with real-time translation for global coverage.
+- 30+ languages with real-time translation for global coverage

 Cons